Privacy Policy

 10. International users

 The app is local-first.
 There is no server-side processing, so there is no cross-border data transfer to disclose.
-Your data lives in the jurisdiction your phone is in.
-If you uninstall the app, your data is deleted in that same jurisdiction.
+Your data lives in the jurisdiction your phone (or, on the web build, your browser) is in.
+If you uninstall the mobile app, your data is deleted in that same jurisdiction; on the web, the equivalent action is "Delete all data" in-app or clearing site data in your browser.
+See §14 for what's specific to the web build.

 11. Changes to this policy